Negative Credible Fear Determination – Political Opinion Asylum Claim

 An Indian National was detained at the Tallahatchie County, Mississippi Detention Center.
 He had just received a negative credible fear asylum finding and he was upset.
 He called his friend, and told him, “If I return to India I will be killed.”

 The client was a member of the Shiromani Akali Dal Mann Party (Mann Party) and he was being targeted by the Bharatiya Janata Party (BJP).
 He was attacked on numerous occasions, so it made no sense how he received a negative credible fear determination.
-His friend sent the documentary evidence which clearly showed that my client had a valid claim and the decision made by USCIS (United States Citizenship and Immigration Services) was incorrect.
-After seeing the documentary evidence, I agreed something needed to be done.
+His friend sent the documentary evidence which clearly showed that our client had a valid claim and the decision made by USCIS (United States Citizenship and Immigration Services) was incorrect.
+After seeing the documentary evidence, we agreed something needed to be done.

 The client was transferred from the Tallahatchie County, Mississippi Detention Center to a Detention Center in Massachusetts because the Tallahatchie Detention Center is only a temporary housing facility for ICE (Immigration and Customs Enforcement) detainees.
 After he was transferred, his case was set for an Immigration Judge Hearing.
 When an individual receives a negative credible fear determination, he is entitled to an Immigration Judge Review Hearing to determine whether or not USCIS made the proper finding.
 During that hearing, the Immigration judge (IJ) considered oral and written evidence (by law, the judge may “receive into evidence any oral or written statement which is material and relevant to any issue in the review),” and upheld the USCIS findings, but we didn’t give up.
 We continued to fight.